shengyp/AgrRE_SupMaterials/README.md

-# Supplementary materials for AgRE project:
+# Supplementary materials for AgrRE project:
-### AgRE: Attention Guided and Multi-Scale Graph Convolutional Network for Relation Extraction from Chinese Agricultural-Aware Text
+### AgrRE: Attention Guided and Multi-Scale Graph Convolutional Network for Relation Extraction from Chinese Agricultural-Aware Text

 including the [datasets](datasets/), [codes](source-code/), and an [appendix](other-materials/Appendix.pdf) containing the hyperparameters settings and other technical details.